caleqw2/Scale-Finder/DEVELOPMENT.md

 4/29 - Essentially done with UI for chord input.
 Can now enter chords, see their scales in a menu, and view them on a piano.
 Next, I need to try to incorporate audio and make determinations about cleaning up the UI's look.

+4/30 - Project now has an audio playback feature where it plays the scale on a triangle wave.
+Sounds a little crude but probably adequate for this purpose.
+Also cleaned up UI and code in general.